QATester35D/selenium-testing/README.md

 - https://jqueryui.com/draggable/

 As I work through the various pages and objects, I will tackle performing various actions just like I was a SDET working for the company that designed the site (like as if there were real test requirements associated with the test automation).

+Most scripts are organized by the main web element that is being presented in the page.

+Some scripts have more logic than others based on the overall functionality that the page provides.
+For instance the "webForm.py" contains more logic than most pages.
+Since it is a web form page with multiple objects, the script was turned into a Data Driven Test, with multiple rows of data in a tuple to process through and also contains a python function.